Kuala Lumpur at a Glance

 Certain regulations apply to the employment of expats in Malaysia.
 This means that companies wishing to employ foreigners must request government approval first.
 The first instance in this process is the Expat Committee (EC).

 Expats who have officially been granted expat status by the EC can then apply for a work permit.
-Two conditions must be fulfilled in order for your EC application to be successful: You must earn at least RM 5000 per month during your expat assignment in Kuala Lumpur, and your contract should envisage a two-year period of employment.
+Two conditions must be fulfilled in order for your EC application to be successful: You must earn at least 5,000 MYR per month during your expat assignment in Kuala Lumpur, and your contract should envisage a two-year period of employment.

 There are three categories of expat postings — ideally, your job should fall into one of them:

-- executive post: a middle management post requiring you to hold relevant professional and academic qualifications
+- Executive post: You hold a middle management post and have relevant professional experience and academic qualifications.

 Prior to submitting the application to the Expat Committee, the company wishing to employ an expat must obtain approval from the authorized agency responsible for the “core business” area of that company.